Review repeat buys before money moves.

 How to position it: Use counts and issue history to prevent job delays while keeping final PO/payment approval human-controlled by default.

 Caution: Do not infer repeat demand from one job.
-High-mix work needs confidence scores, buyer review, and variance warnings.
+High-mix work needs buyer review, clear source evidence, and variance warnings.

 Indy Chamber advanced manufacturing data